 <<Back to Southeast Alaska Birding Trail Homepage

-The Chilkat River is a scenic river that runs for over 50 miles from high in the British Columbian mountains of Canada to Chilkat Inlet near Haines.
-This river has the largest concentration of American Bald Eagles in the United States with several thousand eagles congregating in October and November for a late-season chum salmon run.
-The area is known as the “Valley of Eagles” and the State of Alaska established a 48,000-acre Chilkat Bald Eagle Preserve along the river adjacent to Klukwan to protect this important congregation area and valuable habitat.
-Klukwan celebrates the fall congregations of eagles with an annual Bald Eagle Festival held in November each year.
+Klukwan is well known to birders as having the largest concentrations of Bald Eagles in the world with several thousand eagles congregating along the Chilkat River in October and November for a late-season chum salmon run.
+The Chilkat Valley on Jilkáat Aani is known as the “Valley of Eagles” and the State of Alaska (with help from National Audubon Society) established the 49,000-acre Chilkat Bald Eagle Preserve and Important Bird Area in 1982 to protect this important congregation area and valuable habitat.
+The community is also home to the Bald Eagle Foundation which works to promote Bald Eagle through education and hosts the annual Bald Eagle Festival each November.

-Klukwan is located 22 miles north of Haines, Alaska, and on the Haines Highway, and 18 miles south of the US-Canadian border.
-You can reach Klukwan by driving the Alcan Highway south from Haines Junction YT or by driving north from Haines after arriving by ferry.
-Remember to bring your passport if you are planning on crossing between Canada and the U.S.
+Klukwan is located 22 miles north of Haines on the Haines Highway, and 18 miles south of the US-Canadian border.
+You can reach Klukwan by driving the Alcan Highway south from Haines Junction, Yukon Territory, or by driving north from Haines after arriving by Alaska Marine Highway ferry.

 Download the Southeast Alaska Birding Trail mobile app from the Apple App Store or Google Play.